SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-05-algebraist-field-guide.md

 Inside $\mathcal{C}(\mathbb{Q})$, define the ideal of null sequences:[^3]

-[^3]: An ideal $I$ is a special subset of a ring, itself closed under addition and 'absorbs' multiplication by any element of the ring.
+[^3]: An ideal is a special subset of a ring, itself closed under addition and 'absorbs' multiplication by any element of the ring.
 Ideals allow us to form quotient rings, which generalise the idea of modular arithmetic.

 $$\mathcal{N}(\mathbb{Q}) = \{ (x_n) \in \mathcal{C}(\mathbb{Q}) : x_n \to 0 \text{ as } n \to \infty \}$$